 Making the pudding: Have the 8 ramekins or tea cups ready.
 Trim the crusts off the bread.
 Then, using 2 different pastry cutters of the same diameter as the base of the ramekin/cup and also of the rim (approx 6cm and 10 cm), cut out 8 rounds of each size (so a total of 16 rounds in all).
 Then take 8 more slices of bread and cut in half – these strips should be about the same width as the depth of the cup.

 One by one, soak each of the smaller rounds in the juice, making sure there is no white left showing on the bread, and press into the base of each cup.
-Next, soak each of the half slices, and line halfway round the sides, and then do the same with the other side, pressing the edges together to form a seal.
+Next, soak each of the half slices, and line halfway around the sides, and then do the same with the other side, pressing the edges together to form a seal.
 If there are any gaps, you can cut a small piece of bread, soak it, and mould it to the sides.
 Press the bread into the cup.

-Spoon the pulped fruit into the cups and press down with the back of the spoon to firm the pudding.
+Spoon the pulped fruit into the cups and press down with the back of the spoon to form the pudding.
 Finally, soak the larger bread rounds and place on top of the puddings.
 Refrigerate overnight.

 Serving: Loosen the pudding slightly with a knife, then hold a plate over the pudding, turn it upside-down and the pudding should slide out easily.
 Pour any juice that is left over the top and decorate with mint leaves and 2 or 3 berries and currants.
-Accompany with cream in a jug for your guests to pour themselves or, less traditionally, vanilla ice cream (I particularly recommend Green & Black’s Organic Vanilla Ice Cream).
+Accompany the summer pudding with cream in a jug for your guests to pour themselves or, less traditionally, vanilla ice cream (I particularly recommend Green & Black’s Organic Vanilla Ice Cream).